Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Websites like typingtest.com can tell you how accurately you’re typing and how many words you can type per minute as well as provide typing lessons and exercises.
 The average person types about 40 words per minute, with 65 to 70 being the general target for “fast typing.”
 Typing 90 to 100 words per minute is considered to be very fast typing, with some of the fastest typists achieving more than 120 words per minute.
 When you can type faster, you can literally write faster.

-There’s no rule that says you have to write your piece in order of first to final paragraph.
-Write in the order that makes it easiest for you to start writing and maintain momentum, which often means jumping right to the parts that you’ve already worked out in your head.
+There’s no rule that says you have to write your piece in order; instead, write in the order that makes it easiest for you to start writing and maintain momentum, which often means jumping right to the parts that you’ve already worked out in your head.

 Writing the parts that you already know you want to say achieves two things:

-• It gets text onto the page: For you, seeing text on the page can be hugely motivating—it’s a lot easier to keep writing when you already have a foundation to build on, rather than starting with a blank screen.
+- It gets text onto the page: For you, seeing text on the page can be hugely motivating—it’s a lot easier to keep writing when you already have a foundation to build on.

-• It can help you determine what to say in sections you haven’t written: If you’re struggling with an intro paragraph, writing your supporting paragraphs can give you the phrasing and organization you need to introduce them in your opening section.
+- It can help you determine what to say in sections you haven’t written: If you’re struggling with an intro paragraph, writing your supporting paragraphs can give you the phrasing and organization you need to introduce them in your opening section.
 Similarly, if you’re having a difficult time with certain body paragraphs, but you’ve written at least one, determine how that paragraph you’ve written fits into a broader piece.
-What does it follow?
-What follows it?
-Think of the piece you’re writing as a jigsaw puzzle and the sections you’ve written as puzzle corners you’ve completed.
-Which shapes fit into that partially completed puzzle?

 One of the most common pieces of writing advice is: Don’t edit as you write.
 Editing as you write slows you down and distracts your brain from the task of actually writing.
 Save your editing for after you’ve got a completed draft on the page.
 Do this even when you see obvious mistakes.